John M. Reich: Career highlights

 Prior to coming to Washington, D.C., Reich spent 23 years as a community banker in Illinois and Florida, including 10 years as president and CEO of the National Bank of Sarasota, in Sarasota, Florida, which he led as it grew from a two-office, $17 million institution to a $450 million institution with 19 offices.

 Reflecting on his community banking experience, Reich, then Director of OTS, said in remarks to the New York Bankers Association, New York, NY, April 6, 2006:

 I am deeply concerned that community banks will continue to disappear from our landscape, with local communities and consumers across the country being the ultimate losers.
 The loss of these community human resources not only impacts local banking relationships with small businesses and individuals, it reduces human resources available for leadership of community service organizations on which senior bank officers and their directors serve.
 There is an unquantified social cost to industry consolidation that is attributable to the weight of accumulated regulatory burden.
 This is a growing problem in communities across the country, with implications that are largely ignored by policymakers.

 Reich also served 12 years on the staff of U.S. Senator Connie Mack (R-FL), before joining the FDIC.
 From 1998 through 2000, he was Senator Mack's Chief of Staff, directing and overseeing all of the Senator's offices and committee activities, including those at the Senate Banking Committee.

 Regulation and reform

-An ardent foe of regulatory red tape, Reich dedicated much effort and public testimony toward reducing regulatory burdens on financial institutions and, beginning in 2005, led a three-year interagency review of all federal bank regulations, mandated under the Economic Growth and Regulatory Paperwork Reduction Act of 1996.
-Then Director of OTS, Reich championed more regulatory independence and discretion for his agency in the cause of efficiency and regulatory burden relief.
+An opponent of bureaucratic red tape, Reich spent considerable time and testimony trying to alleviate the burden of regulation on banks, including heading an inter-agency review of all federal regulations on banks for three years starting in 2005, as required by the Economic Growth and Regulatory Paperwork Reduction Act of 1996.
+As head of OTS, Reich strongly advocated greater regulatory autonomy for his own agency.